yu-lab-vt/SynQuant/README.md

 ----------------------------------

 SynQuant is a Fiji plugin that automatically quantify synapses from fluorescence microscopy images.
-If you have any question, you are welcome to eitehr post on the Issues section or directly send email to yug@vt.edu .
+If you have any question, you are welcome to eitehr post on the Issues section or directly send email to yug@vt.edu (Guoqiang Yu).

 - [Welcome to SynQuant](#Welcome-to-SynQuant)
 - [Why SynQuant](#Why-SynQuant)